Quansight-Labs/pytest-run-parallel/README.rst

 .. code-block:: bash

-    # test_something_1 and test_fixutre will be run using their set number of
+    # test_something_1 and test_fixture will be run using their set number of
     # threads; other tests will be run using 5 threads.
     pytest -x -v --parallel-threads=5 test_file.py